richardbarlian/7B-roken-/README.md

 ## - Keenan

-### ""Whoever is reading, note that this class finna collapse or forgotten next year"
+### "Whoever is reading, note that this class finna collapse or forgotten next year"